Iqrajahan/Fine-Tuning-DistilBERT-for-Sentiment-Analysis-of-Hotel-Reviews/README.md

 # Fine-tuning-BERT
+This project is doing sentiment analysis for hotel review dataset.
-This project is performing fine tuning of a pre-trained BERT based model to do sentiment analysis.
+In this project we are performing fine tuning of a pre-trained "distillBERT-base-uncased" transformer which is based on BERT model.
-'Bert-base-uncased' version of BERT is used in this project.
+AutoTokanizer have been used for the tokenisation of text reviews.